 - Mylan Pharmaceuticals, Inc. v.
 Yeda Research and Development (PTAB): Representing patent owner Yeda Research and Development in an inter partes review proceeding involving patents directed to the treatment of multiple sclerosis with a novel dosing regimen for the drug glatiramer acetate.
 The case is on appeal to the U.S. Court of Appeals for the Federal Circuit.

 - In re: Zoledronic Acid Patent Litigation (D.N.J.): Represented Fresenius Kabi, Gland Pharma Ltd. and USV North America as generic defendants in patent litigation concerning the bone disorder treatment Zometa® (zoledronic acid) brought in the U.S. District Court, District of New Jersey.
 Favorable settlements were obtained.

 - Nautilus Neurosciences, Inc. v.
 Wockhardt USA LLC (D.N.J.): Represented defendant Wockhardt in patent infringement action relating to diclofenac potassium.
 The case settled favorably.

 Mr. Drummond is a member of the Boston Bar Association.

-Prior to joining Goodwin, Mr. Drummond was an associate in the Orange County office of Knobbe Martens Olson & Bear.
+Prior to joining Goodwin in 2013, Mr. Drummond was an associate in the Orange County office of Knobbe Martens Olson & Bear, LLP.